Four Year Curriculum Overview

 Year One ( Specialty Track Program)

-On Monday Morning Resident Education Sessions take place and academic lectures are provided.
+Monday mornings residents attend the Resident Didactic Sessions.
 All residents are relieved from clinical duty in order to be present at these sessions from 7:00 AM to 10:00 AM.
-The residents are also involved in basic rounds with the attending physician and are responsible for the care of the Family Health Center patients, whom they have been managing through the Out-Patient centers.
+During the course of the year, the resident will continue to maintain his or her patient base during the half day a week in the continuity clinic.
+Education here will be focused on the evaluation and management of high and low risk obstetrical patients as well as the management of the common benign gynecologic complaints and diseases.
+The residents also participate on in-patient rounds with the attending physician and are responsible for the care of the Family Health Center patients, whom they have been managing through the Out-Patient centers.